Torann/laravel-geoip/README.md

 );
 ```

-#### Note
+#### Default Location

 In the case that a location is not found the fallback location will be returned with the `default` parameter set to `true`.
-In a future release I'll make the default location customizable.
-For not it is New Haven, CT.
+To set your own default change it in the configurations `config/geoip.php`

 ## Services

 ### [MaxMind](http://www.maxmind.com)

-- **Database Service**: To use the database version of MaxMind services download the `GeoLite2-City.mmdb` from [http://dev.maxmind.com/geoip/geoip2/geolite2/](http://dev.maxmind.com/geoip/geoip2/geolite2/) and extract it to `/app/database/maxmind/`.
+- **Database Service**: To use the database version of MaxMind services download the `GeoLite2-City.mmdb` from [http://dev.maxmind.com/geoip/geoip2/geolite2/](http://dev.maxmind.com/geoip/geoip2/geolite2/) and extract it to `database/maxmind/`.
 And that's it.

+## Change Log

+#### v0.2.0

+- Update to Laravel 5
+- Support IPv6
+- Log address not found exceptions
+- Supports a custom default location